James Nelligan

-James Leo Nelligan (born February 14, 1929) is an American politician from Pennsylvania.
-A member of the Republican Party, he served as member of the United States House of Representatives for just one term representing Pennsylvania's 11th congressional district from 1981 to 1983.
+James Leo Nelligan (born February 14, 1929) is an American politician from Pennsylvania who served as member of the United States House of Representatives for one term representing Pennsylvania's 11th congressional district from 1981 to 1983.
 In 1991, he was a candidate for the Board of Commissioners of Luzerne County, Pennsylvania.

 Biography

 Nelligan was born in Wilkes-Barre, Pennsylvania.
 He attended James M. Coughlin High School, graduating in 1946, and King's College in Wilkes-Barre, graduating in 1951.
 He served in the United States Army, and worked as an accountant.
 From 1951 to 1967 he was a staff member of the United States Government Accountability Office in Washington, D.C.
 He also served on the staff for the United States House of Representatives Committee on Government Operations from 1967 to 1970.

 He was the director of the Finance and Grants Management Division of the now-defunct Office of Economic Opportunity from 1970 to 1973, and director of the Office of Property Management, Office of Federal Management Policy, General Services Administration from 1973 to 1975.
 He served as operations director for the United States House of Representatives Subcommittee on Oversight and Investigations, Committee on Interstate and Foreign Commerce from 1975 to 1979.

 He was elected in 1980 as a Republican to the 97th United States Congress but was an unsuccessful candidate for reelection in 1982.
 After his term in Congress he became the Deputy Secretary of Revenue of the state of Pennsylvania, from 1983 to 1985.

 In 1991, Nelligan ran for a seat on the Luzerne County Board of Commissioners, running on a ticket with incumbent commissioner James Phillips.
 While Phillips won reelection, Nelligan ultimately lost the election.

 Nelligan first married Patricia Ellen Brinkworth on May 14, 1960 at St. Joseph Cathedral in Buffalo, New York.
 After they divorced in June 1968, he then married the former Jean K. Kessler.
 On February 18, 2014, Jean died from injuries sustained in a car crash that occurred on February 17, 2014.